 It is important to check the history of flooding in the area.
-Wherever possible o Find out how often flooding has happened, over at least the past 20 years.
+Wherever possible

-- o Map the extent of land covered by past flood waters - o Get an indication of the depth of past flood waters - o Find out about the severity of past floods; how much damage they have caused, how fast

-They flowed and how much debris they left behind and
+- Map the extent of land covered by past flood waters - Get an indication of the depth of past flood waters - Find out about the severity of past floods; how much damage they have caused, how fast They flowed and how much debris they left behind and - Find out how often flooding has happened, over at least the past 20 years.